tanya-sonker/tanya-sonker.github.io/README.md

 HTML, CSS, JavaScript, and Bootstrap v5.3.

 ### Install
-Installable as a PWA on Google Chrome.
+Installable as a PWA through Google Chrome and Safari on iOS and Android.
 Converted with [Workbox](https://developer.chrome.com/docs/workbox).

 ### Deployment
 Learn more about deploying via GitHub pages and connecting to a custom domain through my Medium [article](https://medium.com/@tanyasonker/personal-website-101-for-developers-31fa6b0f500a).